 The event is held in the height of Virginia’s spring beauty.
 While we have had both warm and cold weather, brutally hot, humid weather on race day is unlikely.
 Most years the weather is pleasant, but some years the race has been held on one of the first truly warm days of the year; in other years it has been chilly, with snow a remote possibility.

-The 2021 Bull Run Run will start at 6:30 AM, Saturday, October 2nd, at Hemlock Overlook Regional Park, located near the picturesque village of Clifton in Fairfax County, Virginia.
+The 2024 Bull Run Run will start at 6:30 AM, Saturday, April 6th, at Hemlock Overlook Regional Park, located near the picturesque village of Clifton in Fairfax County, Virginia.
 The race has a 13-hour limit with intermediate soft and then hard cutoffs.
 We do not offer early starts.
 Runners who come in to an aid station after a soft cut off should know that, historically, their chances of finishing the race under 13 hours are low, but they will be allowed to continue the race if they wish to do so.
-Persons missing a hard cutoff must withdraw from the run.
+Those missing a hard cutoff must withdraw from the run.

 Yes, we have them.
 We try to have reasonable rules and only what we need.
 We ask that you review the rules and comply with them.
 We are hang-loose and fun-loving, but we have our anal streak, too.
 Please humor us and review the Rules - Warnings - Frequently Asked Questions.